szabgab/perlmaven.com/sites/en/pages/2015-cpan-pull-request-challenge.md

 ---

-If you sign up to the <b>2015 CPAN Pull Request Challenge</b>, then every month you'll be assigned a CPAN module and you'll have one month to make some improvement and send it to the maintainer of the module.
+If you sign up to the **2015 CPAN Pull Request Challenge**, then every month you'll be assigned a CPAN module and you'll have one month to make some improvement and send it to the maintainer of the module.

 I think this is a great way to improve yourself and at the same time to contribute back to the pool of open source code we all depend on.